 OSHA provides regulations stipulating how lead exposure at the workplace should be contained.
 The compulsory measures comprise regular medical monitoring, proper workplace ventilation, and the obligatory use of personal protective equipment.
-Recently, EU Directive (6417/23) was adopted, amending Council Directives 98/24/EC and 2004/37/EC with regard to the occupational limits for BL and inorganic lead compounds and diisocyanates.
-The new Directive proposes a reduction of lead in air from $0.15 \text{ mg/m}^3$ to 0.03 mg/m and decreases permissible BL thresholds from 70 $\mu$ g/dl to 30 $\mu$ g/dl until 2028 and further to 15 μg/dl thereafter.
-Workers whose BL is above thresholds due to past exposure must undergo regular medical surveillance, but can continue working if their BLs show a decreasing trend.
-To mitigate reprotoxic effects, the BL level requiring medical surveillance in female workers of childbearing age was set at 4.5 μg/dl.
-The Directive, for the first time in Europe, imposes limits for isocyanate functional groups of diisocyanate compounds (NCOs): $6 \mu g NCO/m^3$ for chronic and $12 NCO/m^3$ for short-term exposure.
-However, the Directive recognized that it may be difficult to comply with the proposed NCO limits, because of measurement feasibility and the time needed to implement risk management.
-Therefore, a transitional value of 10 $\mu$ g NCO/m with an associated short-term exposure limit of 20 μg NCO/m applies until the end of 2028.
-A matter of concern is that in middle- and low-income countries, legislation to protect lead-exposed workers is still under revision or only loosely reinforced [1].
+Recently, EU Directive 6417/23 was adopted, amending Council Directives 98/24/EC and 2004/37/EC with regard to the occupational limits for BL and inorganic lead compounds and diisocyanates.
+The new Directive proposes a reduction of lead in air from 0.15 mg/m3 to 0.03 mg/m3 and decreases permissible BL thresholds from 70 $\mu$ g/dl to 30 $\mu$ g/dl until 2028 and further to 15 $\mu$ g/dl thereafter.
+Workers whose BL is above thresholds due to past exposure must undergo regular medical surveillance but can continue working if their BLs show a decreasing trend.
+To mitigate reprotoxic effects, the BL level requiring medical surveillance in female workers of childbearing age was set at 4.5 $\mu$ g/dl.
+The Directive, for the first time in Europe, imposes limits for isocyanate functional groups of diisocyanate compounds (NCOs):